-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.
+Where the transferring school does not use CPOMS, the DSL will ensure that the child's safeguarding file is forwarded promptly and securely, and separately from the main pupil file.
 In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will hold a case discussion with the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
 The receiving school will sign to state they have received the pupil's records.
 To allow the new school/college to have support in place when the child arrives, this should be within:

-- 5 days for an in-year transfer, or within. - The first 5 days of the start of a new term.
+• 5 days for an in-year transfer, or within the first 5 days of the start of a new term.

-15. Training
+16. Training

-15.1 All staff
+16.1 All staff